grace-raper/lastfm-widget/README.md

 ## Sample Output:
 #### artists I have on repeat:
 <!-- LASTFM-TOP-ARTIST:START -->
-1. [Daisy Jones & The Six](https://www.last.fm/music/Daisy+Jones+&+The+Six) - listened to 24 times this week
+1. [Daisy Jones & The Six](https://www.last.fm/music/Daisy+Jones+&+The+Six) - listened to 18 times this week
-2. [The Backseat Lovers](https://www.last.fm/music/The+Backseat+Lovers) - listened to 11 times this week
+2. [Paramore](https://www.last.fm/music/Paramore) - listened to 18 times this week
-3. [Paramore](https://www.last.fm/music/Paramore) - listened to 10 times this week
+3. [Young the Giant](https://www.last.fm/music/Young+the+Giant) - listened to 15 times this week
-4. [Young the Giant](https://www.last.fm/music/Young+the+Giant) - listened to 9 times this week
+4. [Beach Weather](https://www.last.fm/music/Beach+Weather) - listened to 14 times this week
-5. [Beach Weather](https://www.last.fm/music/Beach+Weather) - listened to 7 times this week
+5. [The Backseat Lovers](https://www.last.fm/music/The+Backseat+Lovers) - listened to 10 times this week
 <!-- LASTFM-TOP-ARTIST:STOP -->

 #### the song I've hyperfixated on this month: